civictechdc/ancfinder/README.md

 Getting Started
 ---------------

 In order to get the site running locally you'll want to start by creating an account for Docker, download, and install the program.
 The community edition can be downloaded [here](https://www.docker.com/community-edition).

-Additionally, create a [mapbox account](https://www.mapbox.com) to get a access token.
+You'll then need to contact one of the project leads to the mapbox API token.

 Next, if you have not done so yet, for this repository from the [Code For DC github page](https://github.com/codefordc).
 Once forked, clone the repository to your computer to create a working copy.

 	git clone git@github.com:yourUserName/ancfinder.git

+Next open app.env and set the `MAPBOX_API_KEY` to the access token for your mapbox account.

+Starting Ancfinder
+------------------

 At this point you will not have any of the dependencies need to run the website.
 This is where docker comes in hand.
 To get all the required dependencies run the following at the command line from your cloned repository:

-	docker build .
+	docker-compose -f docker-compose.dev.yml up -d --build

 If you are unfamiliar with docker, there is a very quick and easy tutorial [here](https://medium.com/@deepakshakya/beginners-guide-to-use-docker-build-run-push-and-pull-4a132c094d75) that will get you up to speed.

-Next open app.env and set the `MAPBOX_API_KEY` to the access token for your mapbox account.

-Starting Ancfinder
-------------------

-To start the app go to your cloned repository and build run the following:

-	docker-compose up -d --build
+Navigate to localhost